 Department of Naval Science (Naval ROTC)

-For more information about this department, including contact information, visit the department.
+For more information about this department, including contact information, visit the department website.

 NC State Box #7310

-The purpose of the Department of Naval Science is to develop midshipmen and enlisted officer candidates mentally, morally, and physically and to imbue them with the highest ideals of duty, honor, and loyalty in order to commission college graduates as Navy and Marine officers who possess a basic professional background, are motivated toward careers in the naval services, and have a potential for future development in mind and character so as to assume the highest responsibilities of command, citizenship, and government.
+The Department of Naval Science operates the NROTC program which was established to develop midshipmen and enlisted officer candidates mentally, morally, and physically and to instill in them the highest ideals of honor, courage, and commitment.
+These young men and women will be educated and trained for leadership positions in an increasingly technical Navy and Marine Corps.
+This program develops Navy and Marine officers who possess a basic professional background, are motivated toward careers in the naval services, and have a potential for future development in mind and character so as to assume the highest responsibilities of command, citizenship, and government.

 There are two NROTC programs leading to a commission as a Navy or Marine Officer upon graduation: the Scholarship Program and the College Program.

 The Scholarship Program leads to a commission in the Navy or Marine Corps.
-For students who receive a Navy/Marine Corps scholarship, the Navy will pay tuition and fees, provide a $375 book allowance each semester, supply uniforms, and pay a monthly tax-free subsistence allowance (currently $250 to $400 on a graduated scale; refer to the NROTC website for updates), to help defray the cost of normal board at the university.
+For students who receive a Navy/Marine Corps scholarship, the Navy will pay tuition and fees OR room and board, provide a $375 book allowance each semester, supply uniforms, and pay a monthly tax-free subsistence allowance (currently $250 to $400 on a graduated scale; refer to the NROTC website for updates), to help defray the cost of normal board at the university.
 During the summers between school years, Navy scholarship students receive approximately 4 weeks of at-sea training conducted on ships, submarines, or aviation squadrons.
 For select students, training with mobile Explosive Ordnance Disposal (EOD)/SEAL teams is also possible during the summer prior to their senior year.
-Marine scholarship students participate in a Mountain Warfare Training course between sophomore and junior year and complete Marine Officer Candidate School between their junior and senior year.
-The minimum active duty obligation following graduation for scholarship students is five years but can vary greatly depending on the warfare community a student commissions into.
+Marine scholarship students complete Marine Officer Candidate School between their junior and senior year.
+The minimum active duty obligation following graduation for scholarship students is five years but can vary depending on the warfare community a student commissions into.